Naereen/web-sphinx/callme.en.rst

 To speak directly, e.g. if it is important, you can (try to) call me, you could use my French cellphone number:

-.. .. warning:: I am currently out of the French territory, living in Switzerland (in Lausanne).
+.. .. warning:: I am currently out of the French territory, living in Hyderabad (in India).

 ..
 Calling someone in a foreign country can be expensive!
 ..
 In fact, even receiving them is costly, so please avoid it (if possible).